Email Connected Service

 Known Behavior

-• During synchronization, all types of applicable validation for item creation (required, unique, field type) will take place.
-In case validation is triggered, synchronization will fail.
+• During synchronisation, all types of applicable validation for item creation (required, unique, field type) will take place.
+In case validation is triggered, synchronisation will fail.

-• During saving body text to field - if field is RTE - html will be escaped.
+• When saving body text to the field, if the field is RTE, HTML will be escaped.

-• Comment creation with big size attachment (>10 MB) will lead to the failed synchronization (email will not be sent).
+• Comment creation with a large attachment (>10 MB) will lead to the failed synchronisation (email will not be sent).

-• Comment creation with restricted file format (like, exe) in attachments will lead to the failed synchronization (email will not be sent to some providers).
+• Comment creation with restricted file formats (like exe) in attachments will lead to the failed synchronisation (email will not be sent to some providers).

-• All comments will generated an email when Encodify Inbox is configured for the module (agreed on demo 2.11.2022)
+• All comments will generate an email when Encodify Inbox is configured for the module (agreed on demo 2.11.2022)

-• Pasted media (files added via “Insert Media” option into Reply Email Template fields) cannot be rendered in received email
+• Pasted media (files added via the “Insert Media” option into the Reply Email Template fields) cannot be rendered in the received email

-• Emoji cannot be shown in comment created from yahoo mail provider
+• Emojis cannot be shown in comments created from the Yahoo Mail provider

-• Yahoo, Outlook: Table properties, Font and Font Background colors from template are not applied in received message
+• Yahoo, Outlook: Table properties, Font and Font Background colours from the template are not applied in the received message

-• Comment with links send via mail in the end of ${CommentContent}
+• Comment with links sent via mail at the end of ${CommentContent}

 • Inline images are not inserted into comments as attachments or links

-• IMAP - only “Unseen” messages will be downloaded, after processing flag “Seen” will be set for them (search with criteria SEEN=false is used for filtering messages)
+• IMAP - only “Unseen” messages will be downloaded, after processing, the flag “Seen” will be set for them (search with criteria SEEN=false is used for filtering messages)